-E.2 RideShare Program - Lead Agency: MARC
+F.3 RideshareKC Program - Lead Agency: MARC

-- Identify and implement ways to provide effective commuter resources that inform citizens of their transportation options and encourage alternatives to driving alone, including carpooling, vanpooling, transit, bicycling, walking, and telecommuting. - Create opportunities for RideShare to help build social capital throughout the community. - Increase the number of new RideShare registrants and implement strategies that encourage residents to reduce their single occupant driving

-- Increase RideShare's visibility and influence among area employers that are implementing or developing alternative transportation programs for their employees - Develop opportunities for collaborative outreach activities with other programs at MARC and outside agencies to maximize resources and avoid duplication of services
+- Identify and implement ways to provide effective commuter resources that inform residents of their transportation options and encourage alternatives to driving alone, including carpooling, vanpooling, transit, bicycling, walking, and telecommuting. - Create opportunities for RideshareKC to help build social capital throughout the community. - Increase the number of new RideshareKC registrants and implement strategies that encourage residents to reduce their single occupant driving - Increase RideshareKC's visibility and influence among area employers that are implementing or developing alternative transportation programs for their employees. - Develop opportunities for collaborative outreach activities with other programs at MARC and outside agencies to maximize resources and avoid duplication of services.

-MARC administers the RideShare Commuter Resource Center as an on-going program.
-RideShare services include an 816-842-RIDE commuter hotline, free online carpool matching, vanpool and transit referral, Guaranteed Ride Home service to registered participants and online bulletins to alert commuters to roadway construction projects and potential travel delays.
-Services for employers include on-site RideShare promotions, in-house carpool matching and tracking of alternative transportation usage, as well as regional promotions like the Green Commute Challenge.
-RideShare is included in the region's metropolitan transportation plan as a transportation demand management program.
+MARC administers the RideshareKC Commuter Resource Center as an on-going program.
+RideshareKC services include an 816-842-RIDE commuter hotline, free online carpool matching, vanpool and transit referral, Guaranteed Ride Home service to registered participants and online bulletins to alert commuters to roadway construction projects and potential travel delays.
+Services for employers include on-site RideshareKC promotions, in-house carpool matching and tracking of alternative transportation usage, as well as regional promotions like the Green Commute Challenge and Bike Month Challenge.
+RideshareKC is included in the region's metropolitan transportation plan as a transportation demand management program.

-- 1. ACTIVITY: Conduct a targeted business outreach campaign to inform employers of RideShare's services and coordinate efforts with other transportation programs. - 2.
+- 1. ACTIVITY: Conduct a targeted business outreach campaign to inform employers of RideshareKC's services and coordinate efforts with other transportation programs. - 2.
 ACTIVITY: Coordinate a regional carpool promotion to generate media coverage and greater awareness of carpooling. - 3.
-ACTIVITY: Coordinate and market the Green Commute Challenge employer contest to employers throughout the Kansas City region during the 2018 ozone season. - 4.
-ACTIVITY: Identify opportunities to offer incentives to commuters who use alternative forms of transportation. - 5.
-ACTIVITY: Continue refining a marketing strategy to promote online ridematching and other commuter resources to businesses, communities, and individual commuters. - 6.
-ACTIVITY: Continue offering individual ridematching and Guaranteed Ride Home services. - 7.
-ACTIVITY: Inform and engage the public about carpooling through a region-wide carpool promotion (ongoing). - 8.
-ACTIVITY: Host region-wide Green Commute Challenge to engage employers and employees in using transportation alternatives (July, August, September). - 9.
+ACTIVITY: Coordinate and market the Green Commute Challenge employer contest to employers throughout the Kansas City region. - 4.
+ACTIVITY: Coordinate and market the Bike Month Challenge to individuals in May. - 5.
+ACTIVITY: Identify opportunities to offer incentives to commuters who use alternative forms of transportation. - 6.
+ACTIVITY: Continue refining a marketing strategy to promote online ridematching and other commuter resources to businesses, communities, and individual commuters (ongoing). - 7.
+ACTIVITY: Continue offering and marketing the Guaranteed Ride Home program. (ongoing). - 8.
+ACTIVITY: Inform and engage the public about carpooling through a region-wide carpool promotion (ongoing). - 9.
 ACTIVITY: Public Information.
 Publish updates and information on social media including Facebook and blog posts (ongoing).

-E.3 Active Transportation Programs - Lead Agency: MARC
+F.4 Active Transportation Programs - Lead Agency: MARC